Bokeh comes from the Japanese word boke (ボケ), which means “blur.”

 On Bokeh Focus, you will find the work of professional photographers, young photographers and artists that express the way they see the world and the issues that take priority in their lives.
 All these beautiful images are produced by individuals who actively explore their creativity with a passion.

-Youth as its subject — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
+Youth and youth’s perspective — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
 We encourage these talented, hardworking people to collaborate with each other and support each other in their creative endeavors.

 @Bokeh_Focus: Our Instagram